sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

 ## Pre-requisites

-1.  **Microsoft Azure Account**: You will need a valid and active azure account for the labs.
+1.  **Microsoft Azure Account**: You need a valid and active azure account for the labs.

 2. You need a **Visual Studio Team Services Account** and <a href="http://bit.ly/2gBL4r4">Personal Access Token</a>.